GMCD Mission: To protect and enhance the natural resources of the district and to educate the public about natural resource concerns

 - Continue to educate the general public on the use of the No-Till Drill.

-- Continue involvement with Lower Clark Fork Watershed Group (LCFWG) on outreach to landowners regarding restoration opportunities, best practices, and ongoing restoration projects.
+- Continue involvement with the Lower Clark Fork Watershed Group (LCFWG) on outreach to landowners regarding restoration opportunities, best practices, and ongoing restoration projects.

 IV.
 District Operations